The Browns play a Colts team that has one more win and similar issues, like a defense that cannot…

-Greco got the majority of practice time with the first-team offense this week, and Thomas said that should help the line's overall rhythm as they face a Colts team that gave up 252 rushing yards last week to the
+Greco got the majority of practice time with the first-team offense this week, and Thomas said that should help the line's overall rhythm as they face a Colts team that gave up 252 rushing yards last week to the New York Jets.

 "I think it's going to help both of us," Thomas said.
 "When you're the backup, you don't get a whole lot of reps, maybe five or six every day, so being able to go from that to 40 or so is going to be really helpful for everybody.
 I think just the comfort level is going to be improved."

 Browns wide receiver Greg Little returned to practice after being sent home Thursday with flu-like symptoms.

 NOTES: Starting LB Scott Fujita was on the practice field as a spectator.
 Fujita may be out for the season with a neck injury that could also end his career.
 Fujita was not available for comment during the period the locker room was open for media members.
 With Fujita out, rookie James-Michael Johnson will get his second straight start. ....
 CB Dimitri Patterson remains sidelined with an ankle injury. ...
 Rookie RB Trent Richardson practiced with a protective jacket over his rib cartilage injury.
 Richardson wants to play, but the Browns may limit their young star.